Deep Reinforcement Learning for Drone Route Optimization in Post-Disaster Road Assessment: Experiments

 \subsection{Real-world application}

-To validate AEDM's performance on realistic road networks, we conduct experiments using a publicly available transportation network from the transportation networks (\url{https://github.com/bstabler/TransportationNetworks}), which represents a large-scale and complex scenario typical in post-disaster assessment.
-The Anaheim network (416 nodes, 914 links) serves as a metropolitan transportation system, approximating the complexity of city-wide post-disaster road damage assessment, as shown in \autoref{5.8}.
-Following the coordinate normalization procedure described in Section \ref{Training instance generation}, we convert the geographical coordinates (latitude and longitude) of the network to planar projection coordinates, then apply center translation and equidistant regularization to achieve uniform normalization within $[0,1]^2$.
-For Anaheim, we test drone numbers $K \in \{5, 6, 7\}$ and the maximum allowable assessment time $p_{\max} \in \{30, 45, 60\}$ minutes with Gurobi's time limit extended to 10,000 seconds due to increased problem complexity. \autoref{5.9} presents scatter plots comparing AEDM and Gurobi performance across all parameter combinations, with computation time on the x-axis and objective value on the y-axis, demonstrating AEDM's superiority in both solution quality and computational efficiency.
-For solution quality, AEDM consistently outperforms Gurobi with gaps of 11.67--24.68\% for Anaheim, while for computational efficiency, AEDM achieves real-time performance with approximately 10 seconds, compared to Gurobi's full allocated time limit of 10,000 seconds without guarantee of optimal solutions.
+To validate AEDM's performance on realistic road networks, we conduct experiments using a publicly accessible transportation network from the GitHub repository (\url{https://github.com/bstabler/TransportationNetworks}), which represents a large-scale and complex scenario typical in post-disaster assessment.
+The Anaheim network (416 nodes, 914 links) serves as a transportation system, approximating the complexity of post-disaster road damage assessment, as shown in \autoref{fig 12}.
+Following the coordinate normalization procedure described in Section~\ref{Training instance generation}, we convert the geographical coordinates (latitude and longitude) of the network to planar projection coordinates, then apply center translation and equidistant regularization to achieve uniform normalization within $[0,1]^2$.

+For Anaheim, we test drone numbers $K \in \{5, 6, 7\}$ with fixed $p_{\max} = 45$ minutes and Gurobi's time limit extended to 10,000 seconds due to increased problem complexity. \autoref{fig 13} presents performance comparisons across all drone configurations. \autoref{fig 13} (a) demonstrates solution quality through grouped bar charts, where AEDM×8 consistently achieves the highest objective values (115, 129, 144 for $K=5, 6, 7$), outperforming Gurobi by 16--27\%, GC by 28--32\%, and GC+LS by 20--25\%. \autoref{fig 13} (b) illustrates the efficiency-quality trade-off on logarithmic time scale, demonstrating AEDM's superiority in both solution quality and computational efficiency.
+AEDM achieves rapid performance with approximately 10 seconds, compared to Gurobi's full 10,000-second time limit without guarantee of optimal solutions.
 These results confirm AEDM's practical applicability for time-critical disaster response scenarios, where both solution quality and rapid deployment are essential.